 Primary tabs

-The MPhil by Thesis is offered by the Linguistics Section within the Faculty of Modern and Medieval Languages and Linguistics (MMLL) as a full-time period of research and introduces students to research skills and specialist knowledge.
+The MPhil by Thesis is offered by the Linguistics Section within the Faculty of Modern and Medieval Languages and Linguistics (MMLL) as a full-time or part-time research period.
+It introduces students to research skills and specialist knowledge.

 The course aims:

-- to offer the opportunity to participate in research culture within and beyond the Faculty, by attending and contributing to postgraduate seminars and reading groups; and
+- to offer the opportunity to participate in research culture within and beyond the Faculty by attending and contributing to postgraduate seminars and reading groups

 - to develop the research skills required to conduct independent study such as:

-- using the relevant software, including statistical packages where appropriate; and
+- using the relevant software, including statistical packages where appropriate

 Learning Outcomes

-- improved their presentation skills through presenting their research in progress;
+- improved their presentation skills by presenting their research in progress

-- managed a sizeable research project (of 9 months duration, culminating in a 30,000 word dissertation) which will represent a considerable achievement in its own right and prepare students for longer research projects (in particular a PhD).
+- managed a sizeable research project (culminating in a 30,000-word thesis), which will represent a considerable achievement in its own right and prepare students for longer research projects (in particular a PhD)

 These outcomes are achieved through participation in lectures, research seminars, individual supervisions, and additionally through subject reading groups, discussion groups and meetings of scholarly societies.